zowe/docs-site/docs/user-guide/configure-certificates.md

 ```
 apiml_cm.sh --action trust-zosmf has failed.
 See $LOG_FILE for more details
 ERROR: z/OSMF is not trusted by the API Mediation Layer.
-Make sure ZOWE_ZOSMF_HOST and ZOWE_ZOSMF_PORT variables are defining the desired z/OSMF instance.
+Make sure ZOWE_ZOSMF_HOST and ZOWE_ZOSMF_PORT variables define the desired z/OSMF instance.
 ZOWE_ZOSMF_HOST=${ZOWE_ZOSMF_HOST}   ZOWE_ZOSMF_PORT=${ZOWE_ZOSMF_PORT}
 You can also specify z/OSMF certificate explicitly in the ZOSMF_CERTIFICATE environmental variable in the zowe-setup-certificates.env file.
 ```